Skip to content

 rr, cc = polygon(y, x)

-rr = np.clip(rr, 0, width - 1)
+rr = np.clip(rr, 0, size - 1)

-cc = np.clip(cc, 0, width - 1)
+cc = np.clip(cc, 0, size - 1)

-poly[rr, cc] = 1
+shape_array[rr, cc] = 1

-return Device(device_array=poly, **kwargs)
+return Device(device_array=shape_array, **kwargs)

-radial_grating(width=200, grating_skew=0, num_gratings=6, **kwargs)
+radial_grating(width=200, height=None, grating_skew=0, num_gratings=6, **kwargs)

 Create a Device object with a radial grating pattern.